SimonEricAlexius/CI_PP1_HP/README.md

 - Find a way to contact the restaurant

 ### Site Owner Goals
-- Give users a way to find the restaurant
+- Give potential customers a way to find the restaurant
 - To increase the restaurant revenue
--
+- Give users a menu with what hamburgers they can buy
+- Give users a way of contacting the restaurant
+- Give users a history and goal of the restaurant